brunohelasio/Hemma/README.md

 ## :pencil: Configuring your rooms

-You’ll configure most of Hemma by editing your dashboard file:
+You'll configure most of Hemma by editing your dashboard file:

 - `/config/dashboards/hemma/hemma.yaml`